menacestudio/sailsJSCalendar/README.md

 ### Sails JS Calendar
-A calendar app to keep track of working days and events built on top of Sails JS.
-The goal of the project is to learn Sails JS and distribute the code so the whole community can contribute and learn.
+A calendar app to keep track of events built on top of Sails JS / Node.JS.

-#### Requirements:
+#### The goal:
-1. Set the start and end date for the given range.
-2. Authentication.
+1. Authentication.
-3. Add events.
+2. Add events.
-4. Use MongoDB to store data.
+3. Use MongoDB for data storage.

 #### Libraries:
 - Twitter Bootstrap v3